|

 (2.1.2) |

-automatically be invariant under gauge transformations.
-It would also
+would automatically be invariant under gauge transformations.
+It would

 However, such a restriction would be overly rigid — it does not